diego1389/dev_docs/Dot net core/Cheat sheet.md

 - **Startup.cs**
     - Configure how the application behaves.
-    - Configure method configures the http processuing pipeline.
+    - Configure method configures the http processing pipeline.
 Each http request will find the response to that request in this method.
     - You can customize the Configure method to use MVC.
     - There is no global.asax nor web.config.
     - There is no configuration to hold items like database connection string, etc.